Biphasic Face Photo-Sketch Synthesis via Semantic-Driven Generative Adversarial Network with Graph Representation Learning: Experiments

-The experimental performance is measured by multiple metrics.
-We employ the Feature Similarity Index Metric (FSIM) [50] to evaluate the feature quality of synthesized sketches.
-FSIM is commonly utilized to measure the low-level similarity between the paired images, which extracts the phase congruence (PC) and the image gradient magnitude (GM) as features to index the quality.
-Consequently, blurring and noise of the generated images are evaluated by FSIM, ordinarily.
-In addition, we apply the Structural Similarity Index Metric (SSIM) [51] to demonstrate the perceptual similarity between synthesized results and ground-truth images, which follows the visibility of humans.
-However, some works point that SSIM tends to favor over-smoothed images and ignores the texture of the results, which is not completely consistent with human perception [52].
-To this end, we introduce the Learned Perceptual Image Patch Similarity (LPIPS) [53] combined with SSIM to measure the perceptual visibility of synthesized results.
+In addition, we apply the Structural Similarity Index Metric (SSIM) \cite{b51} to demonstrate the perceptual similarity between synthesized results and ground-truth images, which follows the visibility of humans.
+However, some works point out that SSIM tends to favor over-smoothed images and ignores the texture of the results, which is not completely consistent with human perception \cite{b52}.
+Therefore, we introduce the Learned Perceptual Image Patch Similarity (LPIPS) \cite{b53} combined with SSIM to measure the perceptual visibility of synthesized results.
 LPIPS calculates the distance of embedding features between the generated images and target images.
-In this paper, LPIPS is exploited by three classification networks which are SqueezeNet [54], AlexNet [55], and VGGNet [43].
+In this paper, LPIPS is exploited by three classification networks which are SqueezeNet \cite{b54}, AlexNet \cite{b55}, and VGGNet \cite{b43}.

-Besides, we adopt the Fréchet Inception Distance (FID) [56] to compute the Earth-mover distance (EMD) of distributions between the target domain and the synthesized image domain.
-Specifically, a pre-trained Inception-v3 network [57] is raised to measure the 2048-dimension features between the two contrast domains.
-FID is widely used in biphasic photo-sketch synthesis tasks and present high confidence in images realism and quality.
+Besides, we adopt the Fréchet Inception Distance (FID) \cite{b56} to compute the Earth-mover distance (EMD) of distributions between the target domain and the synthesized image domain.
+Specifically, a pre-trained Inception-v3 network \cite{b57} is raised to measure the 2048-dimension features between the two contrast domains.
+FID is widely used in biphasic photo-sketch synthesis tasks and presents high confidence in image realism.

-To evaluate the preservation of personal identity characteristics of the generated images, we introduce the face verification rate (FVR) which is implemented by Face++ API [58].
+To evaluate the preservation of personal identity characteristics of the generated human faces, we introduce the face verification rate (FVR) which is implemented by Face++ API \cite{b58}.
 Previously, other researchers often use Null-space Linear Discriminant Analysis (NLDA) to measure identity-specific.
-However, NLDA is found to be seriously affected by image texture and deformations so that it could not make the accurate assessment of identity-specific characteristics [19].
+However, NLDA is found to be seriously affected by image texture and deformations so it might not make an accurate assessment of identity-specific characteristics \cite{b19}.
 We utilize the Face++ APIs which the threshold is set as 73.975@FAR=1e-5 in our identity preservation experiments.